jieyu11/AtlStaveQAInfraRedAnalysis/README.md

   - ./frameanal.py roo/frame_average.root
     + for help, use: "./frameanal.py -h (OR --help)"
+    + the 'config_frame' is automatically generated using configFinder.py
+      1. If you do not want to generate a new config file use: ./frameanal.py -mc (OR --manualconfig)
-    + modify 'config_frame' correspondingly to your setup
+    + 'config_frame' is measured corresponding to your setup.
+Below are the values configFinder.py finds
       1. Pixel number for the Stave region
       2. Pixel number for the Pipe region
       3. centimeter per pixel